symfony/symfony-docs/deployment.rst

 Using a Platform as a Service (PaaS) can be a great way to deploy your Symfony app quickly.
-There are many PaaS, but we recommend `Platform.sh`_ as it provides a dedicated Symfony integration and help fund the Symfony development.
+There are many PaaS, but we recommend `Platform.sh`_ as it provides a dedicated Symfony integration and helps fund the Symfony development.

 Using Build Scripts and other Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~